 Mid-Term Review of the Medium-Term Strategy

-The mid-term review of the Fund’s Medium-Term Strategy is a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.
-The mid-term review aims to track implementation of the Medium-Term Strategy, identifying progress and suggesting course correction as needed.
+The mid-term review of the Fund’s Medium-Term Strategy was a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.
+The mid-term review aimed to track implementation of the Medium-Term Strategy, identifying progress and suggesting course correction as needed.

 The mid-term review is the first step in the process to evaluate the Medium-Term Strategy of the Fund, to be carried out in fiscal year 2023 (FY23) after completion of the five-year strategy period.
 It is also a crucial input into the Overall Evaluation of the Fund planned for FY23 and provides feedback to the development of any future Medium-Term Strategy developed by the Board.

-The final report as presented at the twenty-eight Ethics and Finance Committee (EFC) meeting in October 2021, can be found on the dedicated mid-term review page, which also presents the inception report as well as an information document on emerging findings and areas for discussion presented at the twenty-seventh EFC meeting in March 2021.
+The final report was presented at the twenty-eight Ethics and Finance Committee (EFC) meeting in October 2021 and can be found on the dedicated mid-term review page, which also presents the inception report as well as an information document on emerging findings and areas for discussion presented at the twenty-seventh EFC meeting in March 2021.

 Ex post evaluations

 Ex post evaluations are a key element of the AF-TERG FY21-FY23 strategy and work programme that originated from the request of the Adaptation Fund Board to develop post-implementation learning for Fund projects and programmes and provide accountability of results financed by the Fund.